 Sewing patterns will often tell you to clip corners and curves.
 The reason we do this is so that when your curved or pointed seam is turned the right way out it will sit nice and flat.
-If you left your seam without clipping it would wrinkle and pull and not look attractive.
+If you left your seam without clipping sewing curves and corners, they would wrinkle and pull and not look attractive.

-The method used to clip your curves and corners depends on its shape.
+The method used to clip corners and curves depends on its shape.

 CLIPPING OUTWARD CORNERS

 Where you have an outward corner you will need to clip the point at a diagonal on the seam allowance to reduce bulk.

 Once you have turned your piece the right side out find something pointed to further push out the corners.

 You can purchase point turners (also called turning tools) but you can usually find something in the house to improvise with.
 Look in your kitchen junk drawer (yes everyone has one!) for chopsticks, sewers, old forks and anything else that looks pointy but not too sharp.

 Notice how nice and sharp the clipped corner is when turned the right way out.

 If the corner you are sewing is pointed really sharply, you may need to cut some of the excess fabric from the seam allowances as well.
 I have a full tutorial on this – how to sew corners.